Eraldo/eroapp/backend/docs/docker_ec2.rst

     # uncomment the line below to use container as a non-root user
     USER python:python

-Running `sudo docker-compose -f production.yml build` will follow the instructions in your `production.yml` file and build the database container, then your webapp, before mounting your cookiecutter project files as a volume in the webapp container and linking to the database.
+Running `sudo docker-compose -f production.yml build` will follow the instructions in your `production.yml` file and build the database container, then your webapp, before mounting your project files as a volume in the webapp container and linking to the database.
 Our example yaml file runs in development mode but changing it to production mode is as simple as commenting out the line using `runserver` and uncommenting the line using `gunicorn`.

 Both are set to run on port `0.0.0.0:8000`, which is where the Docker daemon will discover it.
 You can now run `sudo docker-compose -f production.yml up` and browse to `localhost:8000` to see your application running.